mist64/cbmbus_doc/3 Commodore DOS.md

 | 15      | commands/status   |
 | 16-31   | illegal           |

-(While the underlying layers of the bus specifies channel numbers (secondary addressed) from 0 to 31, Commodore DOS does not support numbers 16-31.)
+(While the underlying layers of the bus specifies channel numbers (secondary addresses) from 0 to 31, Commodore DOS does not support the numbers 16-31.)

-Channels 0 to 14 need to be associated with a name and are used for the transfer of actual data like file contents and block contents.
+Channels 0 to 14 need to be associated with a name and are used for the transfer of raw data like file and block contents.
 (0 and 1 are special-cased and will be discussed later.)

 Channel 15 is a "meta" channel.
 When writing to it, the device interprets the byte stream as commands in a unified format.
-This is either commands regarding the data channels (out of band communication), or global commands.
+This is either a command regarding a data channel (out of band communication), or a global command.
 When reading from it, the byte stream from the device is usually status information in a unified format, and sometimes raw response data to a command.

 ### APIs

+There are several independent sets of API:

+* **File API**: This allows high-level access to files.
+No knowledge of the underlying data structures is needed.
+All devices support it.

+* **Block API**: This allows reading and writing individual logical blocks (256 bytes) of a medium.
+This can (optionally) be done ignorant of but still compatible with the filesystem's metadata, i.e. to allow custom blocks to coexist with a healthy filesystem on a single medium.
+This API is optional.
+RAM-disks and network-backed devices don't support it.

+* **Internal API**: This allows reading and writing memory in the unit's interface controller, as well as executing code in its context.
+It is highly device-specific, but allows for implementing optimized or specialized code for existing functionality, or a device-side implementation of custom disk formats.

-XXX
+* **Burst API**: XXX

-* describe three APIs:
-	* level 1: file level API - for built-in data structures
-	* level 2: block level API - for custom optimized data structures
-		* There is a set of lower-level APIs that allows reading and writing individual blocks (of 256 bytes) and marking them as allocated or free in the disk's metadata.
-For certain use cases, this does not require an understanding of any of the disk's internal data structures.
-	* level 3: code execution - meant to extend the functionality
-	* burst
+* **Time API**: XXX

-	* time
+* **Misc**: XXX

 ## File-Level API

-Every drive has its own independent filesystem.
+Every medium has its own independent filesystem.
 A filesystem has a name, a two-character ID, and contains an unsorted set of files.
-All files have a unique **name** and a file **type**, and have to be at least one byte in size[^1].
+All files have a unique **name** as well as a file **type**, and have to be at least one byte in size[^1].

-DOS does not specify a maximum size for disk or file names, but the limit for all Commodore devices is 16 characters.
+DOS does not specify a maximum size for disk or file names, but the limit for all Commodore and CMD devices is 16 characters.
 There is also no specified character encoding: Names consist of 8 bit characters, and DOS does not interpret them.
 Names have very few limitations:

 * The comma, colon and `CR` (carriage return) characters are illegal in disk or file names (because of the encoding of channel names and commands).
-* The code `0xa0` (ISO 8859-1 non-breaking space, PETSCII shifted SPACE) is illegal in file names (it is used as the terminating character on disk).
+* The code `0xa0` (Unicode/ISO 8859-1 non-breaking space, CBM-ASCII shifted SPACE) is illegal in file names (it is used as the terminating character on disk).

-There are four file types (`SEQ`, `PRG`, `USR` and `REL`) that fall into two categories: sequential and relative.
+There are three file type categories: sequential files, relative files and disk sections.

 **Sequential files** only allow linear access, i.e. it is impossible to position the read or write pointer.
 They can be appended to though.
 There are three types of sequential files: `SEQ`, `PRG` and `USR`.
 They are treated the same by DOS, but the user convention is to store executable programs in PRG files and data into SEQ files.

 **Relative files** (`REL`) have a fixed record size of 1-254 bytes and allow positioning the read/write pointer to any record and thus allow random access.

-XXX needs DOS 2+
+(Early Commodore drives with DOS 1.x and some modern solutions don't support this.)

+**Disk sections** (`CBM`) occupy a contiguous sequence of blocks.
+They cannot be read or written as files, but reserve blocks to be accessed by the block API, or to hold a sub-filesystem[^92].
+(Only the Commodore 1581 and CMD drives' 1581 emulation modes support this.)

 While the interface to DOS often requres to specify the file type, it is not part of a file's identifier, i.e. there can not be two files with the same name but just a different type.

+### Paths

+XXX

 ### Wildcards